-How to make cole slaw that stays crunchy and doesn’t get soggy.
-This is our family recipe for Creamy Classic Crunchy Cole Slaw.
-A traditional cole slaw with mayo and vinegar.
+Coleslaw salad recipe.
+How to make coleslaw that stays crunchy and doesn’t get soggy.
+This is our family recipe for Creamy Classic Crunchy Coleslaw.
+A traditional creamy coleslaw recipe with mayo and vinegar.

-But what is the secret to keeping it as crunchy as possible?
+But what is the secret to keeping coleslaw as crunchy as possible?

 - Cut the cabbage into quarters, and then remove the cores.